Alexander Reid (art dealer): Life

-In 1928, McNeill joined forces with Earnest Lefevre to open the Lefevre Gallery in London.
+In 1928, McNeill joined forces with Ernest Lefevre to open the Lefevre Gallery in London.

-In 1937 McNeill bought Rodin's L'Age D'Airain which he sold to William Burrell and now stands in the Burrell Collection.
+In 1937 McNeill bought Rodin's The Age of Bronze which he sold to William Burrell and which now stands in the Burrell Collection.

 Family

 In March 1892, at the Registrar's Office in Glasgow, he married Harriet Elizabeth Adriana ("Ada") Stevenson of Birdston near Kirkintilloch, whom he had met through the Scottish artist Alexander Ignatius Roche.
 Ada's younger sister, Louisa Stevenson (1872-1939), was a model much used and admired by the Glasgow Boys and called "Miss Loo" by the group.
 The witnesses to the wedding were the Scottish artists James Guthrie and William Meldrum, and the Glasgow shipowner James Garroway.
 They honeymooned at the artists colony at Grez-sur-Loing, staying in the Hotel Chevillon.
 During the same trip they visited James Whistler and his wife Beatrice, in Paris.

 They had a son Alexander James McNeill Reid (b.1893).
 The name "McNeill" appears to be a homage to his artist friend James McNeill Whistler.
 McNeill Reid joined the dealership in 1913.

 Ada died of peritonitis on 6 May 1915 and was buried in the churchyard of Holy Trinity Episcopal Church on Kilbride Road in Dunoon.
 Reid was devastated by her death and left Dunoon to live with his sister Helen at 3 Carlton Gardens.

 In December 1915 Reid became engaged to Ada's first cousin: Eva Gray.
 They married in February 1916.
 They lived with Helen Reid at Carlton Gardens until 1919 then bought a five-storey, end-terraced townhouse at 42 Westbourne Gardens in the Kelvinside district.